catmanjan/anutimetable/README.md

 ### Known issues
 * After deleting a course located at a index other than the last index, if the current index column is all empty, it won't delete this unused index column, which will cause a redundant gap column, but it'll be re-indexed after refreshing.
+* When there is only one class for a certain group left, the choose button shouldn't be visible.